• Home

 Modifying Divorce Decrees in St. Louis, Missouri

-The court will only hear evidence about what’s fair and equitable at the time.
-To that end, you won’t be able to go back later and ask for something different based on new information or changed circumstances.
-That said, this doesn’t mean you have no options if something arises after the divorce.
-If your circumstances suffer a negative impact or your ex-spouse has a positive change in circumstances, you might be able to get a modification of your divorce decree.
+The Court will only hear evidence about what’s fair and equitable at the time.
+To that end, you won’t be able to return later and ask for something different based on new information or changed circumstances.
+This doesn’t mean you have no options if something arises after the divorce.

 Can My Child Support Be Modified?